 DUI – Driving with a blood alcohol concentration greater than .08 A.R.S.
 28-1381A2

-Mr. B.A. explained the mix up and that he was just charging his phone and smoking a cigarette trying to find another place to stay or call his friend.
+Mr. B.A. explained the mix-up and that he was just charging his phone and smoking a cigarette trying to find another place to stay or call his friend.

 Regardless, the aggressive Scottsdale Police arrested Mr. B.A. after he voluntarily did field tests and he admitted to drinking heavily.
 Mr. B.A. was arrested under the theory that he was in actual physical control (APC) of the car even though there was no actual driving.
 He was also charged with disturbing the peace.